 The new Narcissus,

-In the painting the artist reveals the human drama of love, death and the transformation known in psychoanalysis as "narcissism".
+In the painting, the artist reveals the human drama of love, death and the transformation known in psychoanalysis as "narcissism".
 In his Introduction to Psychoanalysis, Sigmund Freud defines the term as "the displacement of an individual's libido towards that individual's own body, towards the 'ego' of the subject."

-In July 1938, Dalí travelled to London to converse with Freud, and in the course of the visit showed the psychologist his painting.
+In July 1938, Dalí travelled to London to converse with Freud, and in the course of their meeting showed the psychologist his painting.
 Freud later remarked: "Until today I had tended to think that the surrealists, who would appear to have chosen me as their patron saint, were completely mad.
 But this wild-eyed young Spaniard, with his undoubted technical mastery, prompted me to a different opinion.
 Indeed, it would be most interesting to explore analytically the growth of a work like this ..."

 In this oil painting, Salvador Dalí linked the classical tradition of Greek mythology with the latest investigations of science, in this case psychoanalysis, doing so by càsting a new light on the myth of Narcissus, so charged with significance for an artist constantly seeking to construct his own image.